-During the interview day, each applicant has individual interviews with four clinical faculty.
+During the interview day, each applicant has individual interviews with several clinical faculty.
 The interview day will also include small group interviews with current students and with additional faculty as well as a luncheon and potluck with clinical faculty and students.

 At the end of each visit day, applicants are invited to submit a final ranked list of faculty they wish to consider as potential faculty mentors.
 This may be the same or differ from their original faculty mentor list.
 Likewise, faculty mentors are invited to submit their final ranking of potential mentees.